Pediatric neuropsychology testing (1800)

 Helpful tips

-- It is helpful to schedule an appointment that is not during your child’s naptime.
+- It is helpful to schedule a visit that is not during your child’s naptime.

 - Leave brothers and sisters in school, at home, or in daycare.

-What to do if you cannot come to your appointment
+What to do if you cannot come to your visit:

 - If you are unable to attend please call Central Scheduling at 414-607-5280 as soon as possible.
 You may also use My Chart.